davidchs/TFG/README.md

 This repository contains the code and the results obtained during the development of the TFG/Bachelor's Thesis titled **"Detailed Analysis of Shor's Algorithm in Quantum Computing"**.
 The project focuses on the study of Shor's algorithm and its implementation using quantum computing.
 Specifically, it is explored the limits of the QPE used in Shor's algorithm for order finding, to apply for other type of functions for period finding.

 In this work, the Fibonacci sequence is implemented via quantum modular arithmetics and evaluated for moduli represented by 2 or 3 qubits (i.e., 2, 3, 4, 5, 6 and 7 in binary).
-All this is done with the **Qiskit** software.
+All this is done with the **Qiskit** software  (v1.1.0).

 ## Project Description